mebobby2/char-vote/README.md

 - *bower*.
 Do not know why the author decided to use bower as well as npm+browserify.
 Browserify by itself would have suffice.
 Anyways, once bower is installed with *npm install*, you can then install the bower components by *node_modules/bower/bin/bower install*
 - While in development, run *gulp* from one terminal (to build the js files), and *npm run watch* to restart the nodejs server when files change.
 Leave these two processes running while you develop.
 - Also need to start MongoDB.
 Run *npm run mongo*
-- To import the newedenfaces.bson into mongo db, run *mongorestore newedenfaces.bson*
+- To import the newedenfaces.bson into mongo db, run *mongorestore -d charvote --collection characters newedenfaces.bson*
 - The *postinstall* script inside package.json is for deployment to Heroku.
 The command compile the app and download Bower packages after deployment.